Posts

 Image

 Special acknowledgment goes to Rakesh Maria, the author of "Let Me Say it Now," on which this blog is based.
 The book is highly recommended for anyone interested to read about crime and investigation.
-On 25 September, 1994 a 28-year-old young man called Santosh Pandurang Patole standing outside the Navniram Cooperative Housing Society in Sector 3 was shot dead when a group of assailants opened fire on him.
+We are highly indebted to the author for the valuable information that he has published in the book, without which the blog would not have taken shape.
+On 25 September, 1994 a 28-year-old young man called Santosh Pandurang Patole standing outside the Navniram Cooperative Housing Society in Sector 3 was shot when a group of assailants opened fire on him.
 Who was Santosh Pandurang Patole (herein referred to as ‘Patole’)?
 He was not a businessman, builder or hotelier who would be the usual targets of such shootings.
 He was a postman!
 However, he was not an ordinary postman going door to door, walking up apartment buildings to deliver envelops.
 Patole was attached to the foreign post office at the Sahar International Airport in its sorting department.
 He also owned a Maruti 800 car.
-Quite an achievement for a 28-year-old in the 1994, working in the post office.
-Why would anyone dispatch a postman to death and that too by gunni

 The soap from Karnataka